 Targets

-A target is an identifier that pairs a project to one of its tasks, in the
+A target is a compound identifier that pairs a scope to a task, separated by a

 .